 During the festival, two members of the awareness team will always be available for you on the phone, by email or on site.
 They are there to support you in case of discrimination or boundary violations.
-They are also there if you need a place to retreat because you are overwhelmed or just need someone else to talk to.

 At this point we would like to point out that we as an awareness team do not have experience or inexhaustible knowledge in all discrimination-relevant topics - but as a team we combine diverse perspectives, expertise and our own life experiences.
 If needed, we will provide contact information that brings a different expertise related to your needs.
 We know we are not perfect - so if you have any comments or criticisms, feel free to write to us!

 There are several ways to reach us.
 No matter how: If you reach out, a person will be found for you.
 This may take a short moment in some cases.

 Please choose the method that feels good for you:

 - Phone: +49 176 85 46 76 78 (during show times).

 - This year, the awareness team can be found at the festival centre during the opening hours.
 During the festival's events they are available by phone and email.
 You can recognize them by their blue "awareness bags".